 Teacher: What do you mean, "What country is Jewish?"

 Student: What country is Jewish?
 You know, Germany is German...
-What c
+What country is Jewish?

 Student: Yeah... so... what religion is German?